ChrisTitusTech/TitusPi/README.md

 |:-------------:|:-------------:|:-------------:|
 |![](terminal.png)|![](desktop.png)|![](konsave.png)|

-This verison is designed for max stability and ease of use.
-The build instructions are simplistic and only requires minor tweaks for the raspberrypi.
+This version is designed for max stability and ease of use.
+The build instructions are simplistic and only require minor tweaks for the raspberrypi.

 ### Build instructions